-February 2001 — The NICHD establishes three Fragile X research centers to conduct and support research related to improving the diagnosis and treatment of, and finding a cure for, fragile X and fragile X syndrome.
-This initiative was mandated under Public Law 106-310, the Children's Health Act, passed in October 2000.
+February 2001 — NICHD establishes three Fragile X Research Centers to conduct and support research related to improving the diagnosis and treatment of Fragile X syndrome.
+This initiative is mandated under public law 106-310, the Children's Health Act, which passed in October 2000.

-June 2003 — The NICHD establishes the Center for Developmental Biology and Perinatal Medicine.
-The Center strives to advance fundamental and clinical knowledge about maternal health and problems of child development, such as preterm birth, mental retardation and developmental disabilities, congenital defects and genetic disorders, fetal growth restriction, and other conditions.
+June 2003 — NICHD establishes the Center for Developmental Biology and Perinatal Medicine.
+The center strives to advance fundamental and clinical knowledge about maternal health and problems of child development, such as preterm birth, intellectual and developmental disabilities, congenital defects and genetic disorders, fetal growth restriction, and other conditions.

 April 2004 — NICHD-supported researchers demonstrate that effective reading instruction not only improves reading ability, but also changes the functioning of the brain so that it reads more efficiently.
 The scientists used functional magnetic resonance imaging (fMRI) to observe brain functions in children during reading.
 With fMRI, the researchers could see that the brains of once-poor readers, as they overcame their reading disabilities, began to function like the brains of good readers.
 The findings show that the brain systems involved in reading respond to effective reading instruction and show increased activity in a part of the brain that recognizes words.

-April 7, 2005 — World Health Day — the Global Network for Women's and Children's Health Research, funded by the NICHD and the Bill and Melinda Gates Foundation, initiates the First Breath Project to treat newborn asphyxia, a major cause of infant death, in resource-poor settings.
+April 7, 2005 — World Health Day — the Global Network for Women's and Children's Health Research, funded by NICHD and the Bill & Melinda Gates Foundation, initiates the First Breath Project to treat newborn asphyxia, a major cause of infant death, in resource-poor settings.
 The new project seeks to determine if training midwives and other traditional birth attendants in standard infant resuscitation practices commonly used in the United States can reduce the death and disability from newborn asphyxia in seven Global Network sites located in South Asia, Africa, and Latin America.
-The project will include nearly 80 communities and 40,000 births per year during the course of the study.

 October 2006 — As part of a decades-long research effort on SIDS, NICHD-funded researchers announce findings that infants who died of SIDS had abnormalities in the brainstem, a part of the brain that helps control heart rate, breathing, blood pressure, temperature, and arousal.
 The finding supports the concept that SIDS risk may greatly increase when an underlying predisposition combines with an environmental risk at a developmentally sensitive time in early life.
 Modifiable factors, such as sleep position, may provide the greatest protection against SIDS for infants with the brain abnormality.

-January 2008 — The NIH, led by the NICHD, releases a research plan to advance understanding of Down syndrome and speed development of new treatments for the condition, which is the most frequent genetic cause of mild to moderate intellectual disability and associated medical problems.
-The plan sets research goals for the next 10 years that build upon earlier research advances fostered by the NIH.
-Among the plan elements are the need for increased research on the medical, cognitive, and behavioral conditions that occur in people with Down syndrome and the need to study whether aging has a greater impact on mental processes in people with Down syndrome than in people who do not have Down syndrome.
+January 2008 — NIH, led by NICHD, releases a research plan to advance understanding of Down syndrome and speed development of new treatments for the condition, which is the most frequent genetic cause of mild to moderate intellectual disability and associated medical problems.
+The plan sets research goals for the next 10 years that build upon earlier research advances fostered by NIH.
+Among the plan elements are the need for increased research on the medical, cognitive, and behavioral conditions that occur in people with Down syndrome and the need to study whether aging has a greater impact on mental processes in people with Down syndrome than in people who do not have the condition.

-July 2009 — The NIH, led by the NICHD, releases a research plan to advance the understanding of Fragile X syndrome and its associated conditions, Fragile X-associated Tremor/Ataxia Syndrome and Fragile X-associated Primary Ovarian Insufficiency.
+July 2009 — NIH, led by NICHD, releases a research plan to advance understanding of Fragile X syndrome and its associated conditions, Fragile X-associated Tremor/Ataxia Syndrome and Fragile X-associated Primary Ovarian Insufficiency.
 The plan sets research priorities for each condition and includes investigating the biological processes underlying all three disorders and how to better diagnose and treat them.
-Other priorities are studying how widespread the gene variations are in the population and how the three conditions affect families.
+Other priorities include studying how widespread the gene variations are in the population and how the three conditions affect families.

-October 2009 — The NICHD and NIH communities joined members of the newborn screening research community and the Hunter's Hope community — the foundation started by National Football League Pro Football Hall-of-Fame quarterback Jim Kelly and his wife Jill after their son Hunter was diagnosed with a rare, degenerative, fatal genetic disease — in inaugurating the Hunter Kelly Newborn Screening Research Program.
-The Program aims to identify new screening technologies and research management strategies for the conditions that such screening can detect.
+October 2009 — NICHD and NIH join members of the newborn screening research community and Hunter's Hope — the foundation started by former National Football League quarterback Jim Kelly and his wife Jill after their son Hunter was diagnosed with a rare, degenerative, fatal genetic disease — to launch the Hunter Kelly Newborn Screening Research Program.
+The program aims to identify new screening technologies and research management strategies for screened conditions.

-August 2010 — NICHD-supported researchers — for the first time — are able to activate dormant mouse egg cells at the earliest stage of their development and bring them to full maturity within the laboratory.
+August 2010 — NICHD-supported researchers are the first to activate dormant mouse egg cells at the earliest stage of their development and bring them to full maturity within the laboratory.
 Researchers then fertilize and transfer the eggs into female mice, resulting in the birth of healthy offspring.
-In a related experiment, the researchers also mature follicles on human ovary tissues into viable egg cells in the laboratory.

-December 13, 2011 — The National Center for Medical Rehabilitation Research (NCMRR) within the NICHD marks its 20th anniversary with a scientific symposium.
-The event provides a forum for discussions of the Center’s founding and history, early years, and scientific accomplishments and features some of the leading names in rehabilitation research.
+December 13, 2011 — NICHD’s National Center for Medical Rehabilitation Research (NCMRR) marks its 20th anniversary with a scientific symposium.
+The event provides a forum for discussions of the center’s founding and history, early years, and scientific accomplishments in rehabilitation research.

-September 2012 — The NICHD and its collaborators expand the Back to Sleep campaign, which focused on sudden infant death syndrome (SIDS), into the Safe to Sleep campaign, with a broader emphasis on SIDS, safe sleep environments, infant health, and other sleep-related causes of infant death.
+September 2012 — NICHD and its collaborators expand the Back to Sleep campaign, which focused on SIDS, into the Safe to Sleep® campaign, with a broader emphasis on SIDS, safe sleep environments, infant health, and other sleep-related causes of infant death.

-December 5, 2012 — The Institute commemorates the 50th anniversary of its founding with a series of volunteer activities and events related to the NICHD’s mission.
-These activities culminate with a scientific colloquium that features the NIH and NICHD Directors, renowned researchers, Nobel laureates, and former NICHD leadership.
-At the same time, the Institute releases a Scientific Vision Statement, which was created in collaboration with Institute colleagues following in-depth discussions, identifying the most promising scientific opportunities of the next decade across the breadth of the NICHD mission.
+December 5, 2012 — The institute commemorates the 50th anniversary of its founding with a series of volunteer activities and events related to NICHD’s mission.
+These activities culminate with a scientific colloquium that features NIH and NICHD Directors, renowned researchers, Nobel laureates, and former NICHD leadership.
+At the same time, the institute releases a Scientific Vision Statement, which identifies the most promising scientific opportunities of the next decade.

 December 2012 — NICHD reorganizes its extramural research program, consolidating the former Center for Population Research, Center for Research for Mothers and Children, and Center for Developmental Biology and Perinatal Medicine into the Division of Extramural Research.
-Two new Branches – Gynecologic Health and Disease, and Pediatric Trauma and Critical Illness – are added to the 12 that had existed in the three separate Centers.
+Two new branches – Gynecologic Health and Disease, and Pediatric Trauma and Critical Illness – are added to the 12 that existed in the three separate centers.

-September 2013 — NICHD launches DS-Connect, an online health registry to serve as a national health resource for people with Down syndrome and their families, researchers, and health care providers.
-View Image.
+September 2013 — NICHD launches DS-Connect®, an online health registry and national health resource for people with Down syndrome, researchers, and health care providers.